sydrick-wu/sydrick-wu.github.io/_pages/about.md

   - /about.html
 ---

-Hey there, I am a passionate master student majoring in economics with a deep-seated interest in various fields.
+Hey there, I am a passionate post-graduate majoring in economics with a deep-seated interest in various fields.
 I consider myself a versatile individual with a diverse skill set and a passion for endurance sports and cutting-edge technology projects.

 Some keywords of my past experiences that hopefully you might find useful: Triathlete, to B/G financing (VC and to G consulting), marketing, user growth, data analysis and global online retail (e-commerce).